GridProtectionAlliance/PTPSync/README.md

 For all other Windows operating environments, PTPSync is a Windows service that can be used to synchronize the operating system clock to within a few microseconds of precision on most local networks (see [Windows Time Precision](#windows-time-precision)) when used with a [clock that supports PTP](#ptp-clock-vendors).

+_Need help?_ Search for answers or ask a question on the [PTPSync discussions board](https://discussions.gridprotectionalliance.org/c/gpa-products/Precision-Time-Protocol-Synchronization-Service-for-Windows).

 ## Installation

 1) Download installer zip file `PTPSync.Installs.zip` from the [Releases](https://github.com/GridProtectionAlliance/PTPSync/releases) page.